Dear Prospective Resident,

 Thank you for taking the time to learn more about our Residency Program!
 We remember the excitement and stress of choosing the best residency program.
 We want to share with you our experiences as residents and the unique opportunities available to all our residents.

-Our program is often best known for its world-class researchers, emphasis on psychotherapy training, diverse clinical opportunities, and its flexibility in allowing residents to individualize their training to their own interests, strengths, and career goals.
+Our program is best known for its world-class researchers, an emphasis on psychotherapy training, diverse clinical opportunities, and its flexibility in allowing residents to individualize their training to their interests, strengths, and career goals.
 While the core aspects of your training will be shared with other psychiatry programs, we work diligently to ensure that you have the most educationally and personally rewarding experience during your four years of training at UT Southwestern.

-In the final two years, you are given a great deal of flexibility to build your own schedule.
-This allows you to be exposed to new areas of psychiatry and improve your skills in disciplines you already enjoy.
+In the final two years, you are given a great deal of flexibility to build your schedule.
+This flexibility allows you to be exposed to new areas of psychiatry and improve your skills in disciplines you already enjoy.
 In the third year, you will primarily be working as an outpatient psychiatrist in the outpatient psychiatry clinic for the Parkland Health and Hospital System and the UT Southwestern Psychotherapy Clinic.
-During your psychotherapy training you will learn psychodynamic, cognitive-behavioral, supportive, and group psychotherapies.
+During your psychotherapy training, you will learn psychodynamic, cognitive-behavioral, supportive, and group psychotherapies.
 You will have multiple supervisors who will help you develop your skills as a therapist.
 During your elective time, which accounts for a day and a half each week, you will be able to customize your schedule to focus on your specific interests.

-In your fourth year, you have even more elective time and have three full days each week where you can choose rotations that will help you develop as the psychiatrist you want to be.
+In your fourth year, you have even more elective time and three full days each week where you can choose rotations that will help you develop as the psychiatrist you want to be.
 Other than the eight weeks spent on the Parkland Consults team, the rest of your week is reserved for therapy, supervision, and didactics.

 We wish you all the best in your interview season!